 5.5 Render was traditionally applied to buildings for a variety of reasons, either to cover up a poor quality building material which was visually unpleasant, or to protect a particularly porous building material, such as cob, against damp ingress.
-Equally during the early 19th Century, wars with France had led to the high cost of building materials, and using poor quality stone or brick and using render to give a more aesthetically pleasing result became common.
+Equally during the late 18th and early 19th Centuries, wars with France had led to the high cost of building materials, and using poor quality stone or brick and using render to give a more aesthetically pleasing result became common.

-- 5.6 Traditionally render was lime based, in the same way that mortars were lime based.
-Re-rendering a building in modern cement based renders or applying modern barrier paints can cause similar problems to repointing in modern cement mortars by changing the way in which moisture moves around the fabric of the building. - 5.7 Movement within a building almost invariably leads to cracking of the hard but brittle cement render allowing moisture to get in through the cracks.
-Capillary action means that fine cracks might actually cause significant moisture ingress.
+5.6 Traditionally render was lime based, in the same way that mortars were lime based.
+Re-rendering a building in modern cement based renders or applying modern barrier paints can cause similar problems to repointing in modern cement mortars by changing the way in which moisture moves around the fabric of the building.

+5.7 Movement within a building almost invariably leads to cracking of the hard but brittle cement render allowing moisture to get in through the cracks.
 The impervious nature of the cement render will trap this moisture within the wall and force it deeper into the building causing internal damp problems and the potential for damage to the fabric through the transfer of soluble salts from the cement itself.

-Trapped moisture within a wall can lead to damage via the freeze-thaw process in winter, but also a water saturated wall will be much less thermally efficient than a dry wall.
-Cold masonry walls can lead to internal damp issues caused by condensation forming on the inner surface of cold walls. - 5.8 Unrendered buildings should not typically be rendered for purely aesthetic reasons.
+5.8 Some rendered buildings feature external decorative features which make a significant contribution to the character of a building.
+When re-rendering buildings it is important to try and ensure that existing render decoration is replicated.
+It should also be noted that historic render was far from crude and achieved smooth high quality finishes.
+The trend for textured render, rough finished showing float marks, to give a 'rustic' or 'historic' look is misguided and does not achieve the desired effect but rather harms the appearance of a building.

+5.9 Unrendered buildings should not typically be rendered for purely aesthetic reasons.
 Instead render should be applied only where there would be a technical advantage to doing so and when this is necessary materials must be compatible with the construction of the building.
 For historic buildings this invariably means using lime based materials.